GStreamer/gstreamer/markdown/plugin-development/introduction/preface.md

 familiar with this information, you can use this short overview to refresh your memory, or you can skip to [Building a Plugin][building].

-As you can see, there a lot to learn, so let's get started\!
+As you can see, there's a lot to learn, so let's get started\!

   - Creating compound and complex elements by extending from a GstBin.
     This will allow you to create plugins that have other plugins